Summanus

 Summanus (Summānus) was the god of nocturnal thunder in ancient Roman religion, as counterposed to Jupiter, the god of diurnal (daylight) thunder.
 His precise nature was unclear even to Ovid.

 Pliny thought that he was of Etruscan origin, and one of the nine gods of thunder.
-Varro, however, lists Summanus among gods he considers of Sabine origin, to whom king Titus Tatius dedicated altars (arae) in consequence of a votum.
+Varro lists Summanus among gods to whom Sabine king Titus Tatius dedicated altars (arae) in consequence of a votum.
 Paulus Diaconus considers him a god of lightning.

 The name Summanus is thought to be from Summus Manium "the greatest of the Manes", or sub-, "under" + manus, "hand".

 According to Martianus Capella, Summanus is another name for Pluto as the "highest" (summus) of the Manes.
 This identification is taken up by later writers such as Camões ("If in Summanus' gloomy realm / Severest punishment you now endure ...") and Milton, in a simile to describe Satan visiting Rome: "Just so Summanus, wrapped in a smoking whirlwind of blue flame, falls upon people and cities".